QuantumUtils/quantum-utils-mathematica/README.md

 ## Documentation

+**It is highly recommended that the icon for opening/closing cell groups be enabled.
+This makes it easy to expand and contract sections in the documentation notebooks.
+This option can be found in the Interface tab of the Preferences window (Edit>Preferences in Windows/Linux, Mathematica>Preferences in MacOS).**

 Documentation is stored as *.nb* notebooks in the *doc* folder.
 The documentation index can be opened from within Mathematica at any time by evaluating:

     <<QUDoc`